vishudverma/Data-Repo/README.md

 # Data-Repo
-This is a repository made in parallel to IBM courses instruction
+This is a repository made To practise DATA ANALYSIS projects and upload them to github.